laszlo678/health-api/README.md

        (while we can, as Google is killing these left and right. some past examples: https://www.reddit.com/r/GoogleFit/comments/e8l8t8/any_way_to_view_google_fit_data_on_pc/?rdt=48629)

    3.1 Fitness API - Web application
-       -> this is easier to call than the 3.2 but you will need to go into the OAuth Playground to get the Access code -> harder to collaborate
+       -> this is easy to call but you will need to go into the OAuth Playground to get the Access code

       **see file "3.1 Google Fit - Fitness API - Web.py" for steps + code**